meshcloud/stackit-idp-demo/docs/adr/ADR-001_harbor-registry-strategy.md

 ## **1. Decision**

-For the initial version of the Sovereign Developer Platform (bootstrap + app-env), we provision **one shared Harbor registry project** during the *bootstrap* phase:
+For the initial version of the Sovereign Developer Platform (bootstrap + app-env), we use **one pre-existing shared Harbor registry project**:

 ```
-Harbor Project: platform-demo
+Harbor Project: registry
 ```

 All application environments (app-env) will push and pull images from repositories inside this single project.